jj10306/fuel_tool/README.md

 - Web Scraping: Utilizes Selenium WebDriver to get JavaScript manipulated DOM of Google Maps, Beautiful Soup package then used to parse source HTML and extract the user’s travel mileage
 - Refined 14 MB of CSV general vehicle data to 2 MB of fuel-related vehicle data and migrated the refined data into a SQLite database
 - Web scrapes https://gasprices.aaa.com/ to get current gas prices in the user’s state
-- Uses client-side JavaScript to make AJAX callbacks dynamically resizing/populate dropdowns without loading a new page
+- Uses client-side JavaScript to make AJAX callbacks dynamically populate dropdowns after querying the DB without loading a new page
-- Uses Flask-Bootstrap integration to make a
+- Uses Flask-Bootstrap integration